akka/akka/akka-docs/src/main/paradox/scala/cluster-usage.md

 ## Joining to Seed Nodes

 You may decide if joining to the cluster should be done manually or automatically to configured initial contact points, so-called seed nodes.
+After the joining process the seed nodes are not special and they participate in the cluster in exactly the same way as other nodes.

 When a new node is started it sends a message to all seed nodes and then sends join command to the one that answers first.
 If no one of the seed nodes replied (might not be started yet) it retries this procedure until successful or shutdown.